kasteway/Road-_Sign_Classification/README.md

 ### Abstract:

-The goal of this project is to use Deep Learning tools such as CNN to build a multi-class classification model to classify road traffic signs.
-Traffic sign recognition is the process of identifying which class the sign belongs to such as stop signs, traffic lights or speeding signs.
+The goal of this project is to use Deep Learning tools such as Convolutional Neural Network to build a multi-class classification model to classify road signs.
+Building a reliable traffic sign recognition will help accelerate the growth of autonomous vehicles.
+This traffic sign recognition model will identify which class the sign belongs to such as stop signs, traffic lights or speeding signs.
 Building a reliable traffic sign recognition system plays a critical role in developing and operating autonomous vehicles.